Mikodomi/hello-world/README.md

 # hello-world
 This is how I started.
-Yeah, so basically this is how I started using GitHub.
+Yeah, basically this is how I started using GitHub.
 Pretty (not so) cool, right?